orkestron-ai/software-meta-model/b2-system-design/203-api-and-interfaces.md

 ## 1. Purpose of the Layer

-The **API and Interfaces** layer defines how systems and components interact with each other and with external actors.
+The **API and Interfaces** layer defines the **capabilities exposed by systems and components as formal interaction contracts**.

 It describes:

-- APIs (internal and external)
-- operations and endpoints
+- what operations are available
-- request and response structures
+- what inputs are accepted
+- what outputs are returned
-- commands and functions (Control layer bridge)
+- what commands and functions can be invoked
-- contracts of interaction

 It answers:

-- How do systems communicate?
+- What can this system or component do?
-- What operations are available?
+- What operations are exposed?
-- What inputs and outputs are expected?
+- What are the exact input/output contracts?

-- How is behavior exposed externally?
-- How can agents and users interact with the system?
+This layer defines **logical interfaces independent of transport, protocol, or deployment context**.

 ---